moneyforward/insdog/src/site/markdown/en/2-ExamplesAndTutorials/Lesson-2_ProgrammingModel.md

-# Programming Model of "InsDog"
+# Lesson-2: Programming Model of "InsDog"

 **InsDog** sets its own programming model, so that test writers can define high quality test classes in a natural way.
 It is designed to result in compilation errors rather than runtime failures, if a test writer fails to follow preferable design as much as possible.
 That said, knowing the design thought behind it will help you learn how to write tests in the model quickly.

 In this document, we will walk through a working example and touch up on important elements one by one.

-**NOTE:** Please note that examples in this page are all under active development as of June-July/2024.
-Check the latest code and consult with the designer of this product (`ukai.hiroshi@moneyforward.co.jp`), when you start working on writing tests, although basic concepts will not be changed.

 ## Walking through an example